jerickjoe111/launch-school/LS170-LS171/concepts/03_http.md

 ## HyperText Transfer Protocol or HTTP

 HTTP is a protocol or system of rules for formatting messages between networked applications and the transmission of hypertext documents.
-It is an Application protocol in both TCP/IP and OSI models' last layer, that functions according to a request-response cycle in a client-server model.
+It is a stateless Application layer protocol, that functions according to a request-response cycle in a client-server model.
 In this model, a *client* (like a web browser) submits a request to a *server*, a process (like a web server's, that provides resources to clients and perform other functions on its behalf) running on another host.
+This message exchange relies on the TCP/IP operating at layers below to be transported successfully.
 When the server receives the request, it returns a *response*.
-The requests and responses are basically strings (text messages) following a standardized format that both parts are able to understand and process.
+The requests and responses are basically strings (text-based messages) that follow a standardized format that both parts are able to understand and process.
 HTTP is the protocol that governs this format.

-This protocol has been through several iterations and changes since its inception in 1991, with the 0.9 version.
+HTTP has been through several iterations and changes since its inception in 1991, with the 0.9 version.
 HTTP/1.0, HTTP/1.1, and HTTP/2 have been adding features and improving its functionality; there is an HTTP/3 currently in development.

+Is a robust and efficient protocol, but also insecure just by itself, as the requests and responses are not protected or encrypted.

+## The client-server model

+The client-server model is a type of network architecture by which the participants in the message exchange have clearly defined roles: *client* and *server*.
+Clients (in the context of HTTP, usually specialized processes such as web browsers) send requests to the servers expecting to retrieve some data or resource, or to trigger some action within the server on the client's behalf; servers send back a response to that request, with the data or resource requested, and/or some information about the action performed and valuable information about the processing of that request.
+Upon receipt, the client process that response.
+There may be many clients connected to a single server, but the dynamic is the same.
+There are other types of network architecture, like the peer-to-peer (P2P) model, which is a node-based no-hierarchy model.

+## Server

+The server can be a single device, but also an entity representing multiple devices working together, or even a whole infrastructure comprised of main machines or devices, and *intermediary machines*.
+There are however, three primary server-side infrastructure pieces or structures:

+- The web server, that respond to request for static resources, like files or media, without data processing.

+- The application server, that hosts the application code or *business logic*.

+- Some form of permanent database from which retrieve or create the data, like a relational database.

 ## HTTP Request

-An HTTP request is a string (text-based) message sent from the client to the server with the intent to retrieve a resource on the server or make the server to perform some action.
+An HTTP request is a string (text-based) message sent from the client to the server with the intent to retrieve a resource on the server or make the server to perform some action on its behalf.
 This string adheres to a specific format defined by the version of HTTP used.
 Many actions can trigger HTTP requests, for example, entering a URL into the browser bar, loading a website's image or clicking on a link or submitting a web form, all these actions cause the client (our browser) to send an HTTP request to a server.

 An HTTP is composed by two elements: A *request header*, that includes a *request line* and some *headers* or *header fields*, and an (optional) *Body*.
 Each header is followed by a new line character.
 A blank line separates the header from the body.

 - Header:
-  * Request line: It contains the *request method*, which indicates the kind of action we want the server to perform, the local *path* to the resource requested within the server, and the HTTP *version* being used, all separated by a single space.
+  * Request line: It contains the *request method*, which indicates the kind of action we want the server to perform, the local *path* to the resource requested within the server, and the HTTP *version* being used (also required from HTTP 1.0), all separated by a single space.
 For example:
   `GET /doc/test.html HTTP/1.1`

   * Headers: The headers are colon separated name-value pairs that provide additional metadata about the client, the resource or the request itself.
 The `host` header must be included in HTTP/1.1 and subsequent versions.
-Other headers can be useful to define the preferred client's connection type (like `keep-alive`), the languages it accepts, to provide session data (via the `session id`), or to define the `Content-Length`.
+Other headers are optional and can be useful to define the preferred client's connection type (like `keep-alive`), the languages it accepts, to provide session data (via the `session id`), or to define the `Content-Length`.

 - Body:
   It is usually used for `POST` request, to send the actual data to the server.
 Its content depends on the particular method.
 Not used for GET requests.

 ## HTTP Request Methods

 The two main request methods are `GET` and `POST`:

 * `GET`: These requests are used to retrieve resources on the server.
 It is the method used when we click on most weblinks, enter a URL into the browser's bar, or when automatically the browser loads webpage contents.
 If we want to send data using this request method, we have to use visible query parameters in the URL, which exposes the data sent and implies a length limit.
-* `POST`: These requests are used to send some data to the server and/or to trigger some server side action.
+* `POST`: These requests are used to send some data to the server and/or to trigger some server-side action.
 We usually employ this method when we submit a form, send large files to a server, or when we authenticate as users.
 The great advantage of this method is that we can send much larger data via the request body, and that the data sent is not exposed (useful in case of sensitive information).

 There are other methods used for specific situations: `PUT`, `HEAD`, `DELETE`, `CONNECT`, etc.